 Real-world examples

 The pattern holds consistently: photographic and gradient-heavy content favors JPEG by a wide margin, while flat-color, text-heavy, or transparency-dependent content has no real substitute for PNG.
+A useful mental shortcut: if you could recreate the image reasonably well with a handful of solid shapes, it's a PNG candidate; if it looks like a photograph with continuous, gradual color changes, it's a JPEG candidate.

 JPEG vs PNG comparison table